 Similar to bridging loans, the purpose of obtaining an auction loan is to help buyers seamlessly purchase the desired property, enabling them to take hold of the opportunity quickly and under cost-effective terms.
 However, there are numerous specific differences associated with this method of financing, given that such loans must be tailored to the auction process.

-The criteria for such loans is stricter given the pressing time conditions; a deposit must be put down by the bidder as soon as the bid is accepted and the credit provision should be in place before the auction.
+The criteria for such loans are stricter given the pressing time conditions; a deposit must be put down by the bidder as soon as the bid is accepted and the credit provider should be in place before the auction.
 Upon the fall of the gavel, the winning bidder provides an initial 10% deposit and immediately enters into a legally binding agreement with the auction house, under which they have up to 20 days to repay the outstanding value.

 This remaining sum can be covered by a bridging loan, with the purchaser involving the lender in the process from the outset.
 This is typically achieved by gaining an approved and accurate valuation of the property, subject to which the lender sets credit and affordability checks and the loan-to-value (LTV).
 The lender would subsequently provide the purchaser with the required capital for the auction purchase, which is then paid back along with the interest.